CrowdFinance/CrowdFinance/whitepaper.md

 The balance of criminals who are deeply involved in the pyramid scheme etc. is frozen by the police of each country, and the address is also made public.

-So Navel Credit introduces a risk score calculation system for all participants' addresses.
+So Crowd Finance introduces a risk score calculation system for all participants' addresses.
 This risk calculation is determined by multiple factors such as mixing and involvement with exchange addresses.
 Avoid using the specific calculation method because it will lead to avoiding spot-like problems.

 However, with current technology, it is possible to calculate an objective risk score from a decentralized Bitcoin transaction.
 However, this is extremely quantitative, and because it is judged only from transactions, it is a technology made possible because it is a blockchain.